Through The Fibro Fog

 A very simple recipe, this lemon balm pesto comes together in no time!

-pine nuts in a light grey skillet.
+pine nuts in a light grey skillet labelled number two.

 Step 1